sadmanca/aps105/README.md

 Q: How can we allocate memory (i.e. set the size) of an array if we don't know how many elements it will hold while we are writing the program? {.r}

 A: Either...
-- set an arbitrarily high array size
+- set an arbitrarily high array size...
   - a waste of memory if left unused
-- write code that allows us to allocate a specific size of memory (for an array) based on variable input using `malloc()` and `free`. {.lg}
+- ...OR write code that allows us to allocate a specific size of memory (for an array) based on variable input using `malloc()` and `free`. {.lg}

 **HEAP:** a large amount of pre-reserved memory that a program can use to store data that won't be until the program is running.
 - examples of data that IS known before the program runs includes constants, int/double/char variables, and fixed arrays.